auregiuglarism/Clash_of_Clans_DataAnalysis/README.md

 ## Data Analysis Video

-Taking the example of Jerry, a fictional player of the game at townhall level 9 who recently acquired data analysis skills, we answer the following research questions and present our analysis in the following video:
+Taking the example of Jerry, a fictional player of the game at townhall level 9 who recently acquired data analysis skills, we answer the following research questions and present our analysis in the following video (anybody is welcome to see it):

 ## A bit of vocabulary